Printi/db-dump-file-anonymizer/README.md

 The "quote" option is used to inform the value should be delimited by quotes (true) or not (false).
 For example, numeric values does not need to use quotes.

 The "format" option is used to specify the format of the column according to the Faker formaters.

+The "args" option is used to specify the array of arguments to be used when calling the specified format.

 The "unique" option is used to specify the column is unique and should not repeat for that column of that table (it might repeat on other columns or other tables).